pytorch/ao/torchao/prototype/low_bit_optim/README.md

 **Other optimizers**: AdamW is also available as `AdamW8bit`, `AdamW4bit`, and `AdamWFp8`.
 Other optimizers can be added based on demand.

 NOTE:
-- The low-bit optimizers require PyTorch >= 2.3.
+- 8-bit optimizers require PyTorch >= 2.3.
+4-bit optimizers require PyTorch >= 2.5.
 FP8 optimizers require CUDA compute capability >= 8.9.
 - For 4-bit optimizers, we don't implement rank-1 normalization for quantizing 2nd moment as originally done in the paper.
 - The first training step is expected to be slow since the optimizer needs to be compiled.